London Heathrow Airport

 In terms of hand luggage, your bags will need to meet the size restrictions to get through security at London Heathrow.
 Passengers are allowed a maximum of two pieces of hand luggage each, measuring no larger than 56cm x 45cm x 25cm.
 Anything bigger than that will need to be stowed in the hold.

 The Excess Baggage Company at Heathrow Airport provides services such as forwarding of excess or unaccompanied baggage, baggage wrapping, or baggage storage.
-It’s a good idea to advise your Flight Centre Travel Expert if you expect to be travelling with any oversize luggage and they can advise you on the procedure for handling this at the airport.
+It’s a good idea to advise your Travel Expert if you expect to be travelling with any oversize luggage and they can advise you on the procedure for handling this at the airport.

 Packing tip: Don’t wrap any gifts.
 Security staff at London Heathrow may wish to view the items and so will need to unwrap the gift.